Asking for Permission ESL Games, Activities and Worksheets

 ESL Asking for Permission Worksheet - Vocabulary Exercises: Writing Sentences from Prompts, Word Completion - Speaking Activity - Pair Work - Upper-intermediate (B2) - 20 minutes

-Here is a productive asking permission worksheet to help students practice language for asking, giving and refusing permission.
-First, students use polite phrases to ask permission for the items shown on their worksheet.
-After that, students fill in missing letters in phrases that give and refuse permission.
-Students then work with a partner and take it in turns to ask, give and refuse permission using the items from Exercise A and phrases from Exercise B.
+Here is a productive asking for permission worksheet to help students practice language for asking, granting and refusing permission.
+First, students use polite phrases and prompts to write questions that ask for permission.
+Students then complete phrases that grant and refuse permission.
+Finally, in pairs, students take turns to ask for, grant and refuse permission using the prompts and polite phrases.

 Permission Granted!
 Preview